-When the link integrity function is disabled (FORCE_LINK_10 of the TBTSCR register), good link is forced, and the 10BASE-T transceiver operates regardless of the presence of link pulses.
+When the link integrity function is disabled (FORCE_LINK_10 of the TBTSCR register), good link is forced and the 10BASE-T transceiver will operate regardless of the presence of link pulses.

-5.5.1.3.5 Jabber Function
+3.11.5 Jabber Function

-The jabber function monitors the DP83816 output and disables the transmitter if it attempts to transmit a packet of longer than legal size.
+The jabber function monitors the DP83816's output and disables the transmitter if it attempts to transmit a packet of longer than legal size.
 A jabber timer monitors the transmitter and disables the transmission if the transmitter is active for approximately 20-30 ms.

-When disabled by the jabber function, the transmitter stays disabled for the entire time that the internal transmit enable of the ENDEC module is asserted.
-This signal has to be de-asserted for approximately 400 ms-600 ms (the unjab time) before the jabber function re-enables the transmit outputs.
+Once disabled by the jabber function, the transmitter stays disabled for the entire time that the ENDEC module's internal transmit enable is asserted.
+This signal has to be de-asserted for approximately 400-600 ms (the "unjab" time) before the jabber function re-enables the transmit outputs.